elisagdelope/elisagdelope.rblogdown/content/post/On-the-weight-of-ai-felix-hills-200bn-weights-of-responsibility/index.md

 ### The takeaway: Making AI human again

 Felix’s post isn’t just about the stress; it’s a call to action for a kinder, more compassionate and supportive AI community.
-The world of AI might be built on weights and biases, but Felix reminds us that it’s still a human endeavor.
+The world of AI might be built on weights and biases, but it’s still a human endeavor.

-He believed in AI research and its potential to solve humanity’s greatest challenges.
+He believed in AI research and its potential to solve humanity’s greatest challenges, but also challenged us to make it emotionally sustainable;

-But he also challenged us to make the field emotionally sustainable, ensuring that we care for ourselves as much as we care for the systems we build.
-But his post is also a challenge to the rest of us: Can we make this field emotionally sustainable?
 We should ensure that we care for ourselves as much as we care for the systems we build.
 So, here’s to Felix—and to making AI research not just a force for good, but a place where the people creating the future can thrive too.